Angela Gossow: Early life

-Angela Gossow was born to Orthodox Christian parents in Cologne, Germany, and had three siblings.
+Angela Gossow was born to Christian parents in Cologne, Germany, and had three siblings.
 She was 17 when her parents divorced.
 Further financial troubles came in when their business went bankrupt.
 Being anorexic and bulimic further added to her woes.
 It was at this time that she decided to move out of home and join the metal band Asmodina.
 After graduation she joined an advertising company as a trainee, specializing in marketing.
 She simultaneously began studying economics.
 In 1997, the band Asmodina split and Gossow formed another band: Mistress.

-Musical career
+Career

 Arch Enemy

 Gossow joined Arch Enemy in November 2000, after the removal of lead singer Johan Liiva.
 She had previously interviewed guitarist Michael Amott for a German webzine.
 While interviewing Amott, Gossow gave him a demo that she described as a "poor quality" video of a performance at a club.
 After firing Liiva in 2000, the band called in Gossow for an audition.
 Amott later said that "she wiped the floor with all the other contenders."
 She then proceeded to record Wages of Sin with Arch Enemy.

 On the eve of a 2002 tour, Gossow was diagnosed with nodules, which almost stopped her from growling.
 However, after some vocal therapy, she was able to recover her voice and she proceeded to begin taking piano and screaming lessons from renowned coach Melissa Cross.
 She continues to work in close conjunction with her.

 On 17 March 2014, it was announced that Gossow was stepping down as Arch Enemy vocalist to pursue other interests and spend more time with her family.
 Gossow recommended Alissa White-Gluz from Canadian metal band The Agonist as her replacement, and will remain business manager for the band.